Telefonica/mistica-design/README.md

 ## Danger Zone in Kactus <a name="dangerZone"></a>
 If you will go to use Kactus, when you download libraries in your computer, install the libraries from Kactus to Sketch (just drag and drop libraries sketch files to the Sketch > Preferences > Libraries).
 Be careful because if you change the branch in Kactus, libraries will change.
 Obviously, right?.

-**Be careful updating library updates, make sure that you know what are you doing**
+**⚠️ Be careful updating library updates, make sure that you know what are you doing**

 ## Problems w/ Kactus <a name="problemsWithKactus"></a>
 1. First time when you will sync Mistica repository you will not see sketch files, to generate this files click in "Regenerate sketch file" in each files in Kactus.